 Later, when the permanent dentition is complete a second-phase of orthodontics is completed to detail the alignment of the teeth and fit of the bite.

 Patients who are recommended that treatment be completed in a single-phase are generally less severe cases and treatment is not commenced until the permanent dentition is complete or nearing completion.

 In general, phase I treatments involve skeletal corrections that are more gross/general in nature and phase II treatments involve dental corrections that are more detailed.

 In this article, I will show a patient from my practice that received two-phase treatment.
 Her first phase of treatment involved growth modification to correct her recessive lower jaw, large overjet (10-11mm) and deep tissue impinging overbite (vertical distance upper front teeth cover the lower front teeth).
 This treatment was achieved by having the patient wear a removable lower jaw repositioning device 12 hours/day during non-school hours (after school and over-night).
 This treatment extended 15 months.
 The outcome was that the patient has a straighter or more balanced profile (improved relationship between the upper and lower jaws), the overjet was reduced from 10-11mm to 1-2mm and the overbite was reduced from 100% to 10% (ideal is 30% but the case was purposefully over-corrected).

 The second phase of treatment involved full braces to straighten the individual teeth, close any spaces and fit the bite like puzzle pieces in order to achieve the most ideal and stable finish.
 This treatment was achieved with braces on all of the teeth (including permanent second molars) and with the use of intraoral elastics.
 This treatment also extended 15 months and was completed with a combination of fixed (bonded wires) and removable retention.

-If you are seeking a smile like this for your son/daughter, click here to book your free exam today!
+If you are seeking a smile like this for your son/daughter, please call our office to book your free exam today!